mattznyc/mattznyc.github.io/index.md

 Hi.
 I'm Matt Zimmerman.
 I'm a product manager with experience in web-publishing platforms, APIs, and XML content.

-Here are some interesting projects I have worked on
+Here are some interesting projects I have worked on:

 **At The Springer Publishing Company**